 You can fall in love with a person and not their kids.
 It happens.
-While these situations can be difficult, there are steps that you can take to help develop a better bond with your stepchildren:
+While these situations can be difficult, there are steps that you can take to help develop a better bond and relationship with your stepchildren:

 1. Recognize and respect differences in personality styles.

 Often, family conflicts are due to personality differences.
 While personality-driven conflicts can occur in all families, they can be particularly acute in mixed families, where personalities are thrown together without the parties having much time to adjust to each other.
 Perhaps you’re an introvert who prefers quiet and thoughtful conversion and your stepdaughter is an extrovert who prefers activity and has difficulty engaging one-on-one.
 It’s easy to see these styles clash in things ranging from planning family activities to dealing with interpersonal conflict.

 It is important to recognize that personality styles are not inherently good or bad; they are just different ways of being in the world.
 Recognizing and respecting different personality styles can help conflicts feel less personal and, when it feels less personal, it can be easier to address.

 2. Be sensitive to the changes the kids are experiencing.

 Adding a stepparent can be difficult for a child.
 It can be a painful reminder of the end of their family or an end to the fantasy that their family may be reunited.
 Divorce creates many strong emotions in children, including anger, sadness, and disappointment.
 These emotions can limit the child’s ability to connect with you or even turn them against you.
 Remember that you may be stirring up old hurts that need time, patience, and perhaps professional help to heal.